Skip to Content

 Like many states, Wisconsin doesn't collect any data on the race of drivers they pull over, meaning the U of W researchers could only confirm the predominant race, ethnicity, and income level of the census tract in which drivers lived, not the actual identity of the drivers themselves.
 Moreover, even states that do collect some demographic stats obviously can't always do so when drivers hit and run, which 23 percent of drivers who killed walkers do.

-Gu argues that while there are valid reasons to hide the identity of individual motorists who kill, there's less reason to suppress aggregated information about all killer drivers — and that understanding trends ca help save lives.
+Gu argues that while there are valid reasons to hide the identity of individual motorists who kill, there's less reason to suppress aggregated information about all killer drivers — and that understanding trends can help save lives.

 Gu is careful to note that there may not be anything inherently more dangerous about white, moneyed motorists, and that her study did not analyze behavioral factors, such as the likelihood that a white driver will yield to a Black pedestrian.
+(Other studies have found that all drivers are less likely to hit the brakes when a walker is a person of color, though those results weren't disaggregated by the driver's race or ethnicity.)

 Rather, she says the Milwaukee data reveals how past bad planning decisions have translated into disturbing traffic safety outcomes today — as well as big disparities in who's doing the killing and who's doing the dying.

-Dangerous, fast roads have long functioned as lines of segregation in Milwaukee, with generations of planners siting deadly highways and arterials straight through low-income BIPOC neighborhoods for the convenience of wealthier, white, suburban drivers, who pass through their neighborhoods on their way to work and entertainment districts downtown.
+Like many U.S. communities, dangerous, fast roads have long functioned as lines of segregation in Milwaukee, with generations of planners siting deadly highways and arterials straight through low-income BIPOC neighborhoods for the convenience of wealthier, white, suburban drivers, who pass through their neighborhoods on their way to work and entertainment districts downtown.

-Gu says that when you add that with high poverty rates that put vehicle ownership out of reach of many Black Milwaukeeans, plus an unreliable transit system that leaves many poor residents no choice but to walk, you end up with a city where marginalized people are more likely to be the victims of traffic violence — and conversely, white, wealthy people who can afford to drive and move out of neighborhoods with dangerous roads are more likely to be its perpetrators.
+Gu says that when you add that together with high poverty rates that put vehicle ownership out of reach of many Black Milwaukeeans, plus an unreliable transit system that leaves many poor residents no choice but to walk, you end up with a city where marginalized people are more likely to be the victims of traffic violence — and conversely, white, wealthy people who can afford to drive and move out of neighborhoods with dangerous roads are more likely to be its perpetrators.

 "We cannot assume a driver who runs into a pedestrian just has a murderous mind," added Gu.
 "It's the behavior, the design, and how things are arranged on a planning level — they all contribute to the situation."